Mailootje/Wireguard_Setup_Ubuntu_22.04/README.md

 ### Key Functionalities

-1. **Install and Configure WireGuard**
-   This option installs WireGuard, generates server keys, configures the server, enables IP forwarding, and allows you to add initial users.
-The script automatically installs `qrencode` for QR code generation.
+- **Install and Configure WireGuard**: This option installs WireGuard, generates server keys, configures the server, enables IP forwarding, and allows you to add initial users.
+The script also installs `qrencode` for generating QR codes.

-2. **Add Users**
-   When adding users, the script will generate a client configuration file and a corresponding QR code that can be scanned by the WireGuard mobile or desktop app.
+- **Add Users**: Adds users to the WireGuard server, generates a client configuration, and displays a QR code in the terminal for easy import into the WireGuard mobile or desktop app.

-3. **Remove Users**
-   This option removes the user's configuration and their corresponding peer entry from the server.
+- **Remove Users**: Removes the user’s configuration and peer entry from the WireGuard server.

-4. **Show Current Users**
-   Lists all users that are currently configured on the WireGuard server.
+- **Show Current Users**: Lists all users currently configured on the WireGuard server.

-5. **Restart WireGuard Service**
-   Restarts the WireGuard service to apply any new configuration changes.
+- **Restart WireGuard Service**: Restarts the WireGuard service to apply new configuration changes.

-6. **Check WireGuard Status**
-   Shows the current WireGuard server status and active connections.
+- **Check WireGuard Status**: Displays the current status of the WireGuard server and active connections.

-7. **Check IP Forwarding Status**
-   Verifies if IP forwarding is enabled on the server, which is required for proper routing.
+- **Check IP Forwarding Status**: Ensures that IP forwarding is enabled, which is required for routing traffic through the VPN.

-8. **Install Additional Tools**
-   Optionally installs useful tools like:
+- **Install Additional Tools**: Optionally installs useful tools like:
     - `speedtest-cli` (for testing internet speed)
     - `nload` (for monitoring network traffic)
     - `s-tui` (for monitoring system performance)

-9. **Test UDP Port**
-   Tests if the specified UDP port for WireGuard is open and accessible from outside.
+- **Test UDP Port**: Verifies if the UDP port used by WireGuard is open and accessible from outside.

-10. **Fully Delete WireGuard**
-    Completely removes WireGuard and all associated configurations, including iptables rules.
+- **Fully Delete WireGuard**: Completely removes WireGuard and all associated configurations.

 ## Adding Users

-When you add a user, the script will automatically generate a configuration file and print a QR code in the terminal for easy import into the WireGuard app.
+When you add a user, the script generates a configuration file and displays a QR code for easy scanning and import into the WireGuard app.

-### Example User Configuration:
+### Example Client Configuration:

 ```
 [Interface]